Dad of 3 girls killed in New Zealand says he’s forgiven wife

-WELLINGTON, New Zealand (AP) — The father of three young girls who were killed last week in New Zealand said Thursday his precious angels had been ripped away from him in a loss he would carry with him for the rest of his life.
+WELLINGTON, New Zealand (AP) — The father of three young girls who were killed last week in New Zealand said Thursday his precious angels had been ripped away from him in a loss he would carry for the rest of his life.

 But orthopedic surgeon Graham Dickason also said he’d already forgiven his wife Lauren and urged others to do the same.
 He said she, too, was a victim in the tragedy.